News from the Department

 News from 2013

 - Julian G. Cambronero, Ph.D., and his lab team (in collaboration with Steven Berberich, Ph.D., Emily Dudley, D.V.M., and Gregory Boivin, D.V.M.), has identified a key protein critical to tumor growth and metastasis in breast cancer.
 The research was published in Oncogene and featured in the online newsroom of the medical school.
+The research has drawn widespread attention in the media, including a front page article in the Dayton Daily News on Oct.
+19. (The article requires a subscription.)
+It was most recently featured in the Beavercreek News Current.

 - Julian G. Cambronero, Ph.D., has been named the Brage Golding Distinguished Professor of Research at Wright State University.
 Named after WSU's first president, the award recognizes outstanding research by a WSU faculty member.
 The title Distinguished Professor of Research is a special rank awarded by the Board of Trustees to a faculty member who has produced a significant body of work in scholarship, research or the creative arts, which brings distinction to the university and national or international recognition to the faculty member.
+The university produced a YouTube video tribute in his honor and the medical school issued a news release.

 - Khadijeh Alnajjar (Lawrence Prochaska's Lab)received a Student Research Achievement Award at the 2013 Biophysical Society Annual Meeting for having the best poster in the Bioenergetics Subgroup.
 One graduate student from each of the 13 different subgroups was given this prestigious international award, which resulted from a judged competition.